Chronic Kidney Disease (CKD)

 We usually estimate the GFR using a formula rather than being measured directly (the result is called the estimated GFR or eGFR).
 This involves taking a blood sample to measure the levels of a muscle waste product, called creatinine, alongside taking into account your age, gender and ethnic group.
 The result can be thought of as the percentage of normal kidney function you have remaining.
 For example an eGFR of 50mL/min is about 50% kidney function.

 Your urine is also usually tested, as part of identifying CKD, to ensure that there is no protein (termed proteinuria) or blood (haematuria) in your urine.
 If there is protein present, the amount that is leaking is quantified using either an albumin:creatinine ratio (ACR) or protein:creatinine ratio (PCR).
 This result is used in combination with your eGFR to give an accurate idea of how well the kidneys are functioning.

 Are there different stages of CKD?

-There are six stages of CKD based on the eGFR result.
+There are six stages of Chronic Kidney Disease based on the eGFR result.
 The higher the stage, the more severe the CKD is and the more often you need to have kidney function tests performed.
 A diagnosis of CKD is usually only confirmed if repeated eGFR tests show your eGFR is consistently lower than normal over three months.